attilaolah/attilaolah.github.io/_posts/2010-12-29-troubles-with-centos.markdown

 So I headed over to [lowendbox.com](http://www.lowendbox.com/) to look for some really cheap solutions.
 I wouldn't run any production servers on the VPS.
 I don't need anything fancy.
-I was looking for an option with unmetered bandwith and as much storage as possible.
+I was looking for an option with unmetered bandwidth and as much storage as possible.
 This has lead me to a German VPS reseller whom I will not disclose.

 I was happy to see that I can chose [Gentoo](http://www.gentoo.org/) for the OS.
 However, there is a bug with the website: Gentoo could not be installed, instead, I got [CentOS 5](http://www.centos.org/).
-Moreover, I didn't have access to the control ponel to reinstall the OS for a whole day, so I figured I'll experiment with CentOS.
+Moreover, I didn't have access to the control panel to reinstall the OS for a whole day, so I figured I'll experiment with CentOS.

 <div class="center">